Stockfish Film Festival

 Stockfish Film Festival is an international film festival in Reykjavík, Iceland.
 The festival takes place in the only art house cinema in Iceland, Bíó Paradís, late February every year and lasts for eleven days.
 The festival aims to create a platform in Reykjavík to encourage collaboration between domestic and international film communities.

+History

 The festival was founded in 2015, as a reincarnation of the Reykjavík Film Festival (Icelandic: Kvikmyndahátíð í Reykjavík), which was established in 1978.
 It appeals to both people in the film industry and those who are interested in the wellbeing of international filmmaking.
 The festival is a collaboration between all of the film professional associations in Iceland and the festival's Board of Directors includes members of the major film professional associations in Iceland.
+In 2023, Hrönn Kristinsdóttir and Carolina Salas were appointed its artistic director and managing director.

+Profile

 Films

 The festival screens some of the most up-and-coming art-house films in the world.
 All the feature films are handpicked by the board members and the festival, therefore, does not accept submissions of feature films.
 Each year the festival screens over 30 international and Icelandic award-winning films, most of which would not be otherwise screened in Iceland.

-Events
+Sections

 Every year the festival offers a wide range of lectures, workshops, masterclasses, panels, ceremonies, parties and other events to support its goal of encouraging collaboration between Icelandic and international film professionals and those who are interested in filmmaking in an international scale.

-The events can vary based on the focus each year, but there are two special events the festival takes its pride in every year, the Shortfish competition and Works in progress.
+The events can vary based on the focus each year, but there are two special events the festival takes its pride in every year, the Shortfish competition and Works in progress: